Feature List

 Finally, the scores are averaged over all time series in the dataset.

-time steps of each time series.
-The beginning of each time series (except the last prediction_length
+The crucial detail here is that evaluate always computes the score on the last prediction_length time steps of each time series.
+The beginning of each time series (except the last prediction_length time steps) is only used to initialize the models before forecasting.

 If we want to perform multi-window backtesting (i.e., evaluate performance on multiple forecast horizons generated from the same time series), we need to generate a new test set with multiple copies for each original time series.
-This can be done using a MultiWindowSplitter
+This can be done using a MultiWindowSplitter.

 Multi-window backtesting typically results in more accurate estimation of the forecast quality on unseen data.
 However, this strategy decreases the amount of training data available for fitting models, so we recommend using single-window backtesting if the training time series are short.